 Awards include the Weissberger Playwriting Award, New York Foundation for the Arts Fellowship, Huntington Theater Playwriting Fellowship, MacDowell Colony Fellowships, Headlands Artist Residency, Djerassi Artist Residency, Dramatist Guild Fellowship, and Virginia Center for the Creative Arts Fellowship.
 Ken is a Resident Playwright at New Dramatists and an Affiliated Writer at the Playwrights’ Center.

-His band Occurrence released their new album Everyone Knows the Disaster is Coming on June 15, 2018.
-The Southern Sounding called the album a “wiry brew of warbling electronics, fiery post-punk swagger, and subtly mutated pop arrangements.”
-Their 2016 release The Past Will Last Forever received strong reviews with critics calling it “a formidable electro-space-post-punk beast” and “the near-perfect synthesis between the universe of David Lynch and industrial music.”
-In 2017, the band released a holiday single “The Time of Year” which Notes from Left of the Dial called “an acerbic counterpoint to the glut of holiday music” from a band that “explores intimacy and circuital beauty in a way that few other artists could manage.”
-The Boston Globe wrote, “Something tells us Urban’s downbeat take on the holidays won’t be a hit.”
-The band’s catalog is available on iTunes, Apple Music, Spotify, and Bandcamp.
+His band Occurrence released their new album Everyone Knows the Disaster is Coming last June.
+The Southern Sounding called the album “a wiry brew of warbling electronics, fiery post-punk swagger and subtly mutated pop arrangements.”
+Their 2016 release The Past Will Last Forever received strong reviews with critics calling it “a formidable electro-space-post-punk beast” and “the near perfect synthesis between the universe of David Lynch and industrial music.”
+In 2017, the band released a holiday single “The Time of Year.”
+Notes from Left of the Dial called the song “an acerbic counterpoint to the glut of holiday music” from a band that “explores intimacy and circuital beauty in a way that few other artists could manage,” while the Boston Globe opined, “Something tells us Urban’s downbeat take on the holidays won’t be a hit.”
+The band’s catalog is available on iTunes, Apple Music, Spotify and Bandcamp.

 BA, Bucknell University; Ph.D, Rutgers University.